 - Remove any white, slimy areas and anything else that is decaying on the rock.
-Removal will help to minimize the stress on the tank
+Removal will help to minimize the stress on the tank.

 - Inspect each rock for the presence of bristle worms and remove any if found – it is also a good idea to remove any plant growth such as algae.

 - Arrange the live rock in the aquarium.
-Ensure that only small areas are in contact with the bottom of the aquarium and between rocks.
-This will ensure good water circulation
+Ensure that only small areas are in contact with the bottom of the aquarium and between rocks - this will ensure good water circulation.

-- Position return and circulation pumps so that there is good water movement throughout the entire tank - a mechanical filter can be used to help remove suspended solids from the system, but make sure that it is cleaned regularly, every day is preferred
+- Position return and circulation pumps so that there is good water movement throughout the entire tank - a mechanical filter can be used to help remove suspended solids from the system, but make sure that it is cleaned regularly, every day is preferred.

 - Operate the skimmer continuously and keep activated carbon in a high flow area so that the water passes through it.
-Once the cycle is over, you can use activated carbon intermittently or continuously if you want to
+Once the cycle is over, you can use activated carbon intermittently or continuously if you want to.

 - Operate the lighting starting with a 6-hour period.
-Gradually increase this by an hour every couple of days until about 12-14 hours is reached
+Gradually increase this by an hour every couple of days until about 12-14 hours is reached.

 - If white spots appear on the rock or something appears to be dying then siphon or remove it from the rock - change the water regularly and siphon out any debris that has settled.

 - Start a regular maintenance program at the length and volume for a normal operating system.
-This varies, but around 5-10% of the system volume per month is currently recommended
+This varies, but around 5-10% of the system volume per month is currently recommended.

 Most Recent Articles:

-- More articles: General Aquarium Articles, Freshwater Aquarium Articles, Saltwater Aquarium Articles, Product Reviews (Freshwater), Product Review (Saltwater)
+- More articles: General Aquarium Articles, Freshwater Aquarium Articles, Miscellaneous Aquarium Articles, Product Reviews (Freshwater), Product Review (Saltwater)